Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Learn how to create, search, and work with issues in software projects, manage your profile, and more.

-The epic was moved to the Done status category more than a year ago.
+moved to the Done status category more than a year ago

-The epic was moved to the Done status category, and it has a due date from more than a year ago.
+moved to the Done status category, and it have a due date from more than a year ago

 To only display issues created within the last year:

-An issue's considered corrupt if certain details, like the issue type, status, status category, or rank settings are invalid.
+An issue is considered corrupt if certain details, like the issue type, status, status category, or rank settings are invalid.
 The details might have been missing when the issue was created or something might have gone wrong with a bulk import.